RTB4FREE/rtb4free/README.md

-# rtb4free
+# RTB4FREE

-RTB4FREE core repo, which currently holds the documentation
+This is the repo for all RTB4FREE user documentation, developer documentation, and API explorer documentation.